TylerCode/BobaCafe/README.md

 A boba tea mod for StarDew Valley.
 Credit to AGrrrlHasNoName for Idea and Art.

+2024 Update: This still works in the current 1.5 version of the game.
+If anything breaks in 1.6 it will be updated.

 ## USERS!!!
 See the Nexus Mod page for installation and usage. https://www.nexusmods.com/stardewvalley/mods/7599